Huegoxaga/notes/music/logic-pro.md

 - Press `R` button to start recording
 - Press `Space` to stop recording, press again to play the recording, press again the reset the play head
 - Press `C` to enable/disable loop playback, select a track section and press `Command` + `U` will enable loop on this section
+- Hold `Command` and click the sound track section to activate the skip cycle mode.
+  - the section's cycle bar will turn dark and the section will be skipped when playing in the future
+  - `Command` and click again to deactivate
 - Press `Command` + `Z` to undo recording

 ### Edit Tracks